gurunandhan0718/ai-ipl-winpredictor/README.md

 An interactive web application that predicts the winning probability of an IPL team during a live match using real-time input parameters and machine learning.

+## 🎯 Objective
+- To build a data-driven and user-interactive tool that enhances IPL viewing by predicting match outcomes in real time using machine learning.

 ## 📌 Project Description